SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 * Funds and Credits: Funds and credits measure how much wealth your character can usually get at without too much trouble.
 All characters start with a base Funds die code of 3D.
-Look under “Funds” in this chapter for modiﬁers to this roll and how to convert this number to cash.
+Look under "Funds" in this chapter for modiﬁers to this roll and how to convert this number to cash.
 The cash equivalent of Funds goes on the Credits line.